stephomi/nomadsculpt.com/manual/docs/stroke.md

 ### Pressure smoothing

-Average the pencil pressure events for smoother results.
+Average the stylus pressure events for smoother results.